 We recommend when planting your plants to use Bio-tone starter fertilizer by Espoma.
 We have trialed many so called “starter fertilizers” over the years and have come to rely on Bio-tone exclusively for our own use.
 Simply mix the recommended amount of Bio-tone into the back fill soil and water in generously when back filled.
 Bio-tone® Starter Plus is an all-natural plant food that is combined with a stronger concentration of beneficial bacteria along with both endo and ecto mycorrhizae.
 Basically the “good” fungus in Bio-tone colonizes on the growing roots of your newly planted plant and does not allow disease causing fungus to attack the new roots.
 It has also shown promise in stimulating the growth of the new roots which means quicker establishment for you plant.
 After establishment and during the following years we recommend Holly-tone used at the recommended rates.
 It is also organic and slow release which will feed your trees the proper amount of nutrients over a period of time rather than all at once which can burn the root tips and actually have the opposite effect of slowing down plant growth.
 It also will help to maintain the acid level in the soil that Blue Atlas Cedar Trees need to thrive.

 STEP 3: WATER

-Blue Atlas Cedars have a shallow root system so they need to be watered often in the first couple of years after being planted.
+Blue Atlas Cedar Trees have a shallow root system so they need to be watered often in the first year after being planted.
 If the soil is sandy or drains really quickly or if it’s been excessively hot out, you should check the soil around your tree to see if it’s getting enough water.
 The soil should be wet about 1 inch below the surface.
 To fix this issue, simply water your Blue Atlas Cedar more often and/or for longer periods of time.
-Once established, Blue Atlas Cedars can tolerate mild periods of drought.
+Once established, Blue Atlas Cedar Trees can tolerate periods of drought.